utshomax/postman-docs/src/pages/docs/reports/api-security-reports.md

 * **Current API landscape** - The number of APIs in your team's public workspaces, broken down by the number of API Security rule violations in each.
 * **Top 3 rules violated** - The three API Security rules that are most frequently violated in APIs in your team's public workspaces.

+For specific details about the APIs in the **Current API landscape** and **Top 3 rules violated** charts, select some data in the chart.
+This opens the **Drill Down** pane, which contains links to the APIs and more information about them.

 ## Private Network APIs

 The **Private Network APIs** report provides the following information for APIs in your team's [Private API Network](/docs/collaborating-in-postman/adding-private-network/) over the past 30 days: